Leox1024/taylorcore/README.md

 # Taylorcore

-A cross-platform C++ tool to monitor CPU usage in real time and forecast short-term behavior using Taylor series expansion.
+A cross-platform C tool to monitor CPU usage in real time and forecast short-term behavior using Taylor series expansion.

 ## Features